retest/recheck-web/README.md

 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-ff69b4.svg)](https://github.com/retest/recheck-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
 [![code with hearth by retest](https://img.shields.io/badge/%3C%2F%3E%20with%20%E2%99%A5%20by-retest-C1D82F.svg)](https://retest.de/en/)

 ***recheck-web*** is a Golden Master-based test framework on top of Selenium that allows for easy creation and maintenance of more complete and nearly unbreakable tests.
+If you want to give it a quick try, checkout the [Chrome extension](https://chrome.google.com/webstore/detail/recheck-web-demo/ifbcdobnjihilgldbjeomakdaejhplii) that is based on recheck-web.

 <p align="center"><a href="https://www.youtube.com/watch?v=dpzlFxXfMWk"><img src="https://user-images.githubusercontent.com/1871610/58832376-171fa900-864f-11e9-8edb-56ea95865482.gif" /></a></p>

 ## Features

-* Easy creation and maintenance of checks for web.
+* Easy creation and maintenance of checks for web sites.
-* Semantic comparison of contents.
+* Semantic comparison of contents, tags and CSS attributes *after rendering*.
-* Easily ignore volatile elements, attributes or sections, using a git-like syntax.
+* Easily ignore volatile elements, attributes or sections, using a [git-like syntax](https://docs.retest.de/recheck/how-ignore-works/).
-* Simple maintenance to update Golden Masters with intended changes, using our [GUI](https://retest.de/review/) or [CLI](https://github.com/retest/recheck.cli).
+* Automated maintenance to update Golden Masters with intended changes, using our [GUI](https://retest.de/review/) or [CLI](https://github.com/retest/recheck.cli).
 * No unexpected changes go unnoticed.
-* Operates on top of Selenium.
+* Operates on top of Selenium and is compatible with many test frameworks.
-* Makes your tests unbreakable.
+* Makes your tests almost [unbreakable](https://retest.de/feature-unbreakable-selenium/).
 * The Git for your GUI.